input-output-hk/peras-design/site/reports/tech-report-2.md

 - `Fe6`: Set $\mathsf{cert}^*$ to the certificate with the highest round number on (i.e., included in) $C_\text{pref}$.

 ## Block creation

-> [!TIP]
-> Do we want to specify that block creation occurs after fetching?

 Whenever party $\mathsf{P}$ is slot leader in a slot $s$, belonging to some round $r$: